 Back calculate each calibration point's concentration.
-The back-calculated and true concentrations should agree within $\pm 30\%$ for points above the MRL and $\pm 50\%$ at or below the MRL, unless different criteria are specified in an individual method.
+The backcalculated and true concentrations should agree within $\pm 30\%$ for points above the MRL and $\pm 50\%$ at \leq MRL, unless different criteria are specified in an individual method.

 Use initial calibration to quantify analyte concentrations in samples.
 Use calibration verification only to check the initial calibration, not to quantify samples.
 Repeat initial calibration at least annually or when calibration verification criteria cannot be met.
-(For basic calibration guidance, see Section 1020 B.11.)
+(For basic calibration guidance, see Section 1020B.11.)

 b.
 Calibration verification: Verify calibration by periodically analyzing a continuing calibration standard during a run.
 If not specified otherwise in the individual method, analyze after each 20 samples and at the end of the run.
-Analyses using internal standards may omit the verification at the end of the run.
+Analyses employing internal standards may omit the verification at the end of the run.
 The calibration verification standard's analyte concentration may be varied over the calibration range to determine detector response.
 Some methods may also require the analysis of an instrument blank after the continuing calibration standard.

-For the calibration verification to be valid, check standard results must not exceed the limits specified in the method or in Table 6020:1 (if not specified in the method).
+For the calibration verification to be valid, check standard results must not exceed the limits specified in the method or in Table 6020:I (if not specified in the method).

 If a calibration verification fails, immediately cease analyzing samples and take corrective action.
 Often, the problem can be fixed by performing injector maintenance or trimming a few cm from the front of the column.
-Then, reanalyze the calibration verification.
+Then, re-analyze the calibration verification.
 If the calibration verification passes, continue the analysis.
-Otherwise, repeat initial calibration and reanalyze samples that have been run since the last acceptable calibration verification.
+Otherwise, repeat initial calibration and re-analyze samples run since the last acceptable calibration verification.